 Cook’s Country tested the 8-inch chef’s knives from all the major brands that cost under $50 – Wusthof, Henckels (various), MAC, Calphalon, OXO, Chicago Cutlery, Victorinox and Farberware.

-Another good tip from the article is that instead of buying multiple cutting boards for food safety reasons, just buy a set of flexible cutting mats to place on top of one cutting board.
+Another frugal chopping tip is that you don’t really need expensive cutting boards, let alone multiple ones for food safety reasons.
+Simply buy a set of flexible cutting mats to place on top of one cutting board or durable surface.
 They are thin yet sturdy, and can be rolled up like a funnel for transferring ingredients easily.
-The article recommends the Progressive International chopping mats.
-They are thicker than competitors, and also dishwasher-safe.
+You can get a set of four CounterArt Flexible Cutting Mats for only $8.50, which are the current best-selling ones on Amazon.
+Comes with Microban antibacterial stuff and is dishwasher safe.